s3prl/s3prl/s3prl/downstream/docs/superb.md

 #### Prepare data

 Simulate Libri2Mix data for source separation.
 For source separation, we only need 16kHz and min condition.
-Usually for source separation, people are using 8kHz min condition.
-Due to the constrait of upstream models we use 16kHz instead.

 ```bash
 # Download the script and simulate Libri2Mix dataset